Auvade/qRT-PCR/README.md

 The kit's user guides are not followed strictly, the same volume of elution buffer is used for more acceptable comparisons.

+## Fold changes butterfly plot:
+This repository has example data to generate a butterfly plot of log2 fold-changes with two endogenous controls, four sample types, three drug treatments, and one DMSO or negative control.
+No sample dilutions were necessary for this experiment since the main purpose was to find the Cq values of genes of interest (GOI).
+TaqMan Assays can be paired for downstream multiplex validation provided this information.

+The treatments used are potential treatment controls, so it is important to determine whether these drug treatments affect the endogenous controls.

 ## For multiplex validation:
 Cq values.
 Singleplex and multiplex reactions should be within one Cq value for each dilution.
 Use a single threshold across singleplex and multiplex reactions being compared.